Blog

 • Use these KPIs to assess the success of your proactive strategies and make data-driven adjustments.

-• Continuous monitoring helps identify areas for improvement, ensuring the collections process evolves to maximize recovery and minimize costs.
+• Continuous monitoring helps identify areas for improvement, ensuring the collections process evolves to maximize debt collections and recovery without losing revenue.

 1. HighRadius: HighRadius, based in Houston, Texas, provides AI-powered automation to streamline accounts receivable processes, including credit management, billing, payments, and collections.
 Their Integrated Receivables platform uses AI, Robotic Process Automation (RPA), and Natural Language Processing (NLP) to reduce manual efforts and improve cash flow.